apollographql/apollo/studio-docs/source/github-integration.md

 ```
 name: Check

 # Controls when the action will run.
-Triggers schema validation on every pull request against master
+Triggers schema validation on every pull request against main
 on:
   pull_request:
-    branches: [ master ]
+    branches: [ main ]

 jobs:
   schema-check: